bsmiller25/ADS_citibike_project/README.md

 ## Programs:

-1) setup_01: prepares working directory and downloads data
+1) 01\_setup: prepares working directory and downloads data

-2) geopandas_testing.py: this will hopefully become our program for merging datasets together. it has this bad name beacuse I was messing around with plots for a little while as well (since removed).
+2) 02\_create\_cb\_dist: Uses LEHD Origin-Destination table and Census Block level data to calculate the average commute distance for each Census Block.